Select Page

 This website is the landing page for:

 • HEALING RACISM TOOLKIT: For White people in North America to understand and begin to heal the racism we carry.
-Racism is a chronic spiritual disease born out of a false sense of racial entitlement, egotism, and superiority.
-It prevents the building of healthy community.

 Healing Racism Toolkit